 (2) A new version of chess be developed which (i) allows some "free placement" of units, (ii) abandons castling

-and double pawn moves, and (iii) incorporates the Cannon, and Vao into the game.
+and (iii) incorporates the Cannon, Vao and Leo into the game.

 CONTENTS:

-Cannon, Vao, Leo and Mao
+1. The Chinese Pieces: Cannon, Vao, Leo and Mao

-Studies with Chinese Line Pieces
+2. Problems and Endgame Studies with Chinese Line Pieces

-3. Critique of Orthodox
+3. Critique of Orthodox Chess.

 4. Free Placement Chess.

-5. Contact, Links and
+5. Contact, Links and References.

 DIAGRAMS:

-1. The Cannon, Vao, Leo and Mao
+INSTRUCTIONAL EXAMPLES: 1.
+The Cannon, Vao, Leo and Mao 2.
+Triple check

-PROBLEMS AND ENDGAME STUDIES:
+PROBLEMS AND ENDGAME STUDIES

-4. Mate in three 5.
+3. Mate in three 4.
+Mate in three 5.
 White draws 6.
-White
+White wins 7.
+Mate in three 8.
+Helpmate in two

-11. Mate in two 12.
+9. Series mate in four (2) 10.
+Mate in three (3) 11.
+Mate in two 12.
 Mate in two 13.
 Mate in three

-FREE PLACEMENT CHESS: A &
+FREE PLACEMENT CHESS: A & B. Burmese Pawn Placements.

 The Cannon moves like an orthodox rook along a rank or file, but to capture must hop over one piece of either color (the "frame") and continue on the line beyond until encountering an opposing piece.
 This piece is then removed from the board and the Cannon occupies its square.